7 tech trends shaping 2026

 Around Volvo Cars campus, Näst Innovation Destination Torslanda is taking shape – a collaborative environment for testing and developing sustainable mobility solutions.

-Examples of concrete applications
+Examples of concrete applications:

-• AI for energy consumption and predictive operations
+AI for energy consumption and predictive operations

-• Digital twins to simulate climate impact
+Digital twins to simulate climate impact

-• Smart grids and energy optimisation in buildings
+Smart grids and energy optimisation in buildings

-• Traceability solutions for circular material flows
+Traceability solutions for circular material flows

-• Autonomous vehicles that reduce emissions in logistics systems
+Autonomous vehicles that reduce emissions in logistics systems

 Companies to watch

-• Eliq – Real-time service for visualising energy consumption
+- Eliq: Real-time service for visualising energy consumption

-• Klimator – AI-based road optimisation using climate data
+- Klimator: AI-based road optimisation using climate data

-• RISE – Climate Neutral Cities – Coordinating climate-smart solutions
+- RISE – Climate Neutral Cities: Coordinating climate-smart solutions

-• MobilityXlab – Facilitates collaboration on efficient, climate-smart transport flows
+- MobilityXlab: Facilitates collaboration on efficient, climate-smart transport flows

-• Cetasol – AI-driven tools for energy efficiency in the marine sector
+- Cetasol: AI-driven tools for energy efficiency in the marine sector

 7. Deep tech – where science becomes business

 Deep tech is not about apps or sleek interfaces – it’s about scientific breakthroughs with the power to transform society.
 It includes new cancer therapies, data analysis that increases crop yields, or clean energy sources that reduce our environmental footprint.
+The business ideas are often early and evolving, requiring time, long-term support and patient investment.
+But they can grow into solutions with global reach.

 From academia to innovation

 Gothenburg has a strong foothold in deep tech, where academic excellence meets innovation support, capital and experienced entrepreneurs.
-Chalmers University of Technology and the University of Gothenburg generate ideas and patents; Chalmers Industriteknik ([SWEDISH LINK]), GU Ventures and Chalmers Ventures build teams, projects and businesses; and RISE offers advanced testbeds.
+Chalmers University of Technology and the University of Gothenburg generate ideas and patents; Chalmers Industriteknik (In swedish), GU Ventures and Chalmers Ventures build teams, projects and businesses; and RISE offers advanced testbeds.
 This combination of resources, long-term commitment and a collaborative culture makes the city uniquely positioned for investment in quantum technology, medicine, materials and energy solutions.

 Gothenburg’s deep tech ecosystem covers quantum technology, bioprinting, advanced materials and AI solutions.
 Cellink/BICO prints cell-based tissue; Surgical Science offers simulators for surgical training; Swedish Algae Factory develops sustainable algae-based materials; and Insplorion combines nanotechnology and sensors for advanced energy systems.
 Together, they illustrate how Gothenburg’s ecosystem drives progress in green tech, quantum computing and next-generation medicine.